Directory of Academic Partners taking Graduate Students

 COVID-19 Disability Survey, Interim Report & Full Report

-The survey, led by Abilities Centre staff along with University of British Columbia researchers Dr. Kathleen Martin Ginis, Dr. Joan Ubeda-Colomer and Dr. Femke Hoekstra and Queens’s University researcher Dr. Amy Latimer-Cheung, will give a voice to many Canadians living with a disability.
-Data from the survey will help evaluate and enhance new policies and community support programs.
+Data from the survey, led by Abilities Centre staff along with University of British Columbia researchers Dr. Kathleen Martin Ginis, Dr. Joan Ubeda-Colomer and Dr. Femke Hoekstra and Queens’s University researcher Dr. Amy Latimer-Cheung, will give a voice to many Canadians living with a disability and help evaluate and enhance new policies and community support programs.

 For the press release CLICK HERE